 Here’s what to do:

 - Use a small cup (shot-glass size) that holds just 1 or 2 ounces of human milk or formula.
 Cups made of flexible plastic allow you to bend the cup into a spout shape.
 You can use a small cup that you may already have in your home or purchase cups made especially for infant feeding.
-These are available from Leche League International and Ameda Egnell, as well as from hospitals and lactation consultants.
+These are available from Leche League International and Ameda Egnell and from hospitals and lactation consultants.

-- Hold baby on you lap in an upright supported position.
+- Hold baby on your lap in an upright supported position.